How to Get Rid of Pet Dander

 How to Incorporate HEPA Air Filters

-You may have heard of HEPA air filters and their amazing ability to keep airborne allergens under control.
+You may have heard of HEPA air filters and their ability to keep airborne allergens under control.
 While that is true, HEPA filters aren’t the best option for use in the HVAC system.

 READ MORE: Air Filters vs Air Purifiers